 When you are right at the beginning of the process with a potential buyer, make sure you stipulate, through your estate agent, your preferred timescales.
 Things may not always stick to plan, but if you are all aware of a date you are working towards, it will focus minds.

 Top Tip: Be realistic.
 You may want your move to progress at lightning speed, but selling your home can be a complex process and take so much longer than you anticipate.
+Lynn and Paul have over 30 years in sales progression and are vastly experienced in negotiating offers and progressing difficult sales through to completion.

 When you’re thinking about property chains, it’s easy to think about what all the other parties are doing and focus on how they can stop your chain from breaking.
 But don’t forget, you’re part of the chain too, so don’t be the one who holds things up!
 Make sure your paperwork is in order, finances organised and mortgage offers are on the table.